Blodir/SLUDGEMENT/README.md

     + All maps will be selected from the official ladder map pool starting with the first season of 2017, available [here](https://github.com/Blizzard/s2client-proto#map-packs)
 - The organizers reserve the right to change the rules and technical limitations during the competition
 - Your git repo for the bot must not exceed one gigabyte in size
+- Technical limitations:
+  * IO is not allowed.
+Don't use filesystem or networking.
+  * Starting threads or processes is not allowed.
 - Please contact us (e.g. in Discord) if you have any questions